feefo customer trust

 The dry stout originated in Dublin and is considered to be the traditional alcoholic beverage of Ireland – you can see the best Dublin pub prices right here!

-St Paddy's Day Festivals in Ireland
+St Paddy's Day Festivals in Ireland: The Heart of the Festivities

-There will be a St Paddy's Day festival or parade in most cities and towns in Ireland this year.
-So wrap up, put on your lovely Irish sweater (or ‘geansai’) and get ready to head out for a day of great Irish 'ceol' (music) agus (and) ‘craic’ (fun)!
+So wrap up warm, put on your lovely Irish sweater (or ‘geansai’) and get ready to head out for a day of great Irish 'ceol' (music) agus (and) ‘craic’ (fun)!

 St. Paddy’s Day in Dublin